jss367/thiskangaroodoesnotexist/README.md

 Future thoughts:

-If we gave it enough photos of different animals, could it be expanded to create animals that don't exist?
+If we gave it enough photos of different animals, could it be expanded to create animals that don't exist (iNaturalist data?)?